VCSTDN2024/imad5112-assignment-2-ST10474479/README.md

 The workflow ensures that my project is automatically built and tested every time I push changes, and it simplifies the process of delivering the final APK/AAB files for submission.

-6. Screenshots and App Demo

 ## Screenshots

 ### App Screenshots:

 ### Video Demo:
 A video showcasing the app's functionality can be viewed here:

-7. Challenges and Learnings

 ## Challenges and Learnings